 Between each solar event (solstices and equinoxes) lies a midpoint that marks the first day of each season: Spring (Imbolc), Summer (Beltane), Autumn (Lammas), Winter (Samhain).
 See these dates for the northern hemisphere marked in the picture below.

 This Wheel of the Year is observed by Pagans.
 Within Paganism — which has existed for thousands of years — several different orders exist including Wicca which is Pagan witchcraft.
 The word Pagan (from classical Latin pāgānus "rural, rustic,") was first used in the fourth century by early Christians for people in the Roman Empire who practiced polytheism and were increasingly rural and provincial relative to the Christian population.
 It soon became a derogatory term for anyone believing in a religion other than Christianity.
 In the 19th century, paganism was adopted as a self-descriptor by members of various artistic groups inspired by the ancient world.
-In the 20th century, it came to be applied as a self-descriptor by practitioners of Modern Paganism and Neopagan movements.
+In the 20th century, it came to be applied as a self-descriptor by practitioners of Modern Paganism.